jadonylin/relativistic-lightsail-damping/README.md

 The `dynplot.py` module contains functions for extracting the dynamics results and plotting the sail coordinates in a subplots grid.
 These functions are used in `Dynamics_results.ipynb`.

 The `Data` folder has the lookup table data for the broad band (Fasymp) optimized grating.
+The ordinary lookup-table data contains angles up to 0.105°, which was used to generate the dynamics result in the paper.
-The raw dynamics data was not stored here due to the large file size, but can be computed using the saved optimization data files and lookup table data files.
+The "10p6" lookup-table data contains angles up to 10.6°, which was used to estimate the range of initial conditions for which the sail is still stable.
+The raw dynamics data for all runs was not stored here due to the large file size, but can be computed using the saved optimization data and lookup table data.